-The Bureau of International Narcotics and Law Enforcement Affairs manages two U.S. government programs that offer rewards for information leading to the capture and/or arrest of members of significant transnational criminal organizations and the disruption of other forms of transnational organized crime.
+The Department of State manages two U.S. government programs that offer rewards of up to $25 million for information leading to the arrest and/or conviction of members of significant transnational criminal organizations and the disruption of other forms of transnational organized crime.
 The Narcotics Rewards Program and Transnational Organized Crime Rewards Program enhance the ability of the United States to combat transnational crime and bring major fugitives who operate outside the United States to justice.